Runout-Studio/Lightning-Engine/README.md

 ## Our goal
 Our goal is to make the game engine that be accessible for beginners and high-skill programmers.\
 Our goal is including:
- - The engine with Sub-Engines as components that can use outside the engine for more specific usage
+ - The engine with sub-engine idea for effective debugging and easier organize.
  - Low resource usage with smart asset manager
  - C++ program language that easy to learn, with accessible functions
  - 2D with stylish, 3D with realism; depend on usage